isomerpages/moe-estl/_who-we-are/Our Values.md

-Playfulness at work.
-The recipe of creativity and happiness.
+Playfulness at work - the recipe of creativity and happiness
 ------------------------------------------------------------